 - (A) The regulations herein shall apply and govern all signs located in the city.
 This section establishes the standards for the design, location, and characteristics of signs that are permitted as principal or accessory uses.
 No sign is permitted in the city except in conformity with this section. - (B) The purposes of these sign regulations are to: - (1) Encourage effective communication.
 Encourage the effective use of signs as a means of communication in the city; - (2) Maintain a pleasing appearance.
 Maintain and enhance the pleasing look of the city, which attracts to the city major events of local, regional, and statewide interest; - (3) Attract business.
 Preserve Westminster as a community that is attractive to business; - (4) Improve safety.
 Improve pedestrian and traffic safety; - (5) Minimize adverse effects.
 Minimize the possible adverse effects of signs on nearby public and private property; and - (6) Ensure compatibility.
-Ensure that signs in the community are compatible with the high quality image that the city seeks and in which the city continuously invests.

-(7) Freedom of speech.
+Ensure that signs in the community are compatible with the high quality image that the city seeks and in which the city continuously invests. - (7) Freedom of speech.
 It is not the purpose or intent of this chapter to impede or diminish any Constitutional Rights afforded to any individual or entity.

 § 152.002 SIGN DEFINITIONS.
-[INTEGRATED 1-6 FROM GENERAL DEFINITIONS]

 - (1) BUSINESS IDENTIFICATION PYLON SIGN.
 A BUSINESS IDENTIFICATION PYLON SIGN is a sign that contains the name of the business enterprise located on the same premises as the sign erected on a single pole or multiple poles, which contains only the names, or the nature of the business conducted in the premises on which it is located. - (2) BUSINESS IDENTIFICATION SIGN.
 A BUSINESS IDENTIFICATION SIGN is a sign that contains the name of the business enterprise located on the same premises as the sign and the nature of the business conducted there. - (3) FREESTANDING SIGN STRUCTURE.
 A FREESTANDING SIGN STRUCTURE may contain a sign or signs on one side only or it may be an A-shaped structure or one containing signs back to back.
-A FREESTANDING SIGN STRUCTURE is one sign. - (4) ILLUMINATED SIGN.
-When artificial illumination techniques are used in any fashion to project the message on a sign, that sign shall be an ILLUMINATED SIGN. - (5) PORTABLE SIGN.
-A moveable sign placed on a temporary basis on a lot, such sign being attached to a chassis with wheels or to a vehicle or designed to be transported from one location to another for uses generally accorded to signs. - (6) SIGN AREA.
-The area of a sign is the area of the face of the sign formed by a perimeter consisting of a series of straight lines enclosing all parts of the sign.
-The area of a freestanding sign structure is the area of the face or faces on one side only.
+A FREESTANDING SIGN STRUCTURE is one sign.